The Healer Herb Thyme – Benefits, Uses, and side effects

-Thyme is a Mediterranean herb whose flower, leaves and oil find various dietary, medicinal and ornamental uses.
+Thyme is a Mediterranean herb whose flower, leaves, and oil find various dietary, medicinal, and ornamental uses.
 Thyme is of the genus Thymus.
 Its most common variety is Thymus vulgaris, which has many medicinal properties.
 Thyme is a native of Southern Europe.
-It is known as ‘Banajwain’ in Hindi.
+Thyme is known as ‘Banajwain’ in Hindi.

 There are also some great and interesting historical facts about Thyme.
 The Father of Western Medicine, The Hippocrates, recommended thyme for respiratory diseases.
 Thyme was also used as an embalming fluid by ancient Egyptians.
 In Italy, Thyme found its usage as a flavoring agent in alcoholic beverages by the Romans.
 In Greece, Thyme was used in bath waters and in temples as incense sticks.

 Thyme is used to manufacture Thyme essential oil, thyme tea, thyme tincture, and thyme carrier oils.
 Fresh leaves of thyme are sprinkled upon salads, eggs, meat, etc as dressing.

 Thyme essential oils have antiseptic, antiviral, antirheumatic, antiparasitic, and antifungal properties.
 Oil extracted from thyme contains about 20% – 60% thymol, the most valuable substance for medicinal purposes.
 The most common thyme oil is red thyme oil and colorless thyme oil.
 The red thyme oil is known as Origanum.

 2. Thyme Tea-

 Thyme tea is made by brewing the leaves of thyme plant.
 Water is boiled and the leaves are added afterward.